nitros9project/nitros9/README.md

 ```
 ## Use full words

-Avoid abbreviations to increase the readability.
+Avoid abbreviations.
+Spelling out words increases the readability of the comments.

 Instead of this: